Offshore Catering

 • Changing your gloves routinely, especially after handling raw foods.

 The main goal of food handling should be to ensure the separation of foods to prevent cross-contamination.
-Unfortunately, cross-contamination occurs when harmful germs are spread between foods and equipment.
+Cross-contamination is the transfer of harmful bacteria, viruses, or other microorganisms from one food item, surface, or piece of equipment to another.
+It is a common cause of food-borne illness in kitchens where raw and cooked foods share the same workspace.
 To avoid this, do not store raw meats and poultry products near fresh produce, for example.

 Proper storage

-Another key element of optimal food safety is storage.
+Another key element of keeping food safe is storage.
 For example, perishable foodstuffs should never be left out of the fridge in temperatures of 4-60°C for more than 2 hours.
+This range is known as the food safety temperature danger zone, the temperature band in which bacteria multiply most rapidly.

 After 2 hours, these foodstuffs should be discarded as they are unsafe and cannot be reheated or refrigerated.
-Eating such food can indeed lead to food poisoning.
-The bottom line is always to store raw or cooked foods in airtight containers at the correct temperatures.
+Eating such food can lead to food poisoning.
+The bottom line is to always store raw or cooked foods in airtight containers at the correct temperatures.

 Furthermore, always chill and refrigerate all temperature-sensitive food items promptly.
-Additionally, do not overfill your refrigerator so that air circulates to maintain the correct internal temperature.
+Do not overfill your refrigerator so that air circulates to maintain the correct internal temperature.

-To ensure that temperature is consistent and favour, utilise an external thermometer with an internal one, as the external thermometer will enable your staff to make quick checks to ensure food safety (without opening the fridge).
+To ensure that the temperature is consistent, use an external thermometer alongside an internal one.
+The external thermometer will enable your staff to make quick checks without opening the fridge.

 Personal hygiene

-Personal hygiene is critical when working with food and encompasses clothing and habits, like handwashing, using protective clothing, covering up hair, avoiding jewellery and smoking etc.
+Personal hygiene is critical when working with food and encompasses clothing and habits, like handwashing, using protective clothing, covering up hair, avoiding jewellery, and not smoking near food preparation areas.

-Unfortunately, when catering staff doesn’t follow the best personal hygiene practices, they can easily contaminate food with hazards via direct contact or even cross-contamination.
+When kitchen staff don’t follow the best personal hygiene practices, they can easily contaminate food with hazards via direct contact or even indirect transfer.

-Ensuring that offshore catering staff maintains unsoiled clothes and shoes is one key step for food safety as contaminants can live in fabrics.
-So, an organised catering company always has staff with clean uniforms, water-resistant, slip-resistant shoes that are regularly washed and disinfected.
+Ensuring that staff on offshore platforms maintain unsoiled clothes and shoes is one key step for food safety, as contaminants can live in fabrics.
+An organised food service provider always has staff with clean uniforms, water-resistant, slip-resistant shoes that are regularly washed and disinfected.

 Food temperature